 The Durango & Silverton railroad also offers a scenic winter train known as the Cascade Canyon Winter Train.
 During this journey, passengers venture into snow-cloaked wilderness areas in Colorado’s San Juan Mountains, home to several stunning 14,000-foot peaks.
 The area where the train goes is otherwise inaccessible in the winter.
 Heated coaches keep travelers warm as they gaze at a winter wonderland outside.
 Passengers enjoy a one-hour layover in Cascade Canyon, where they can enjoy a fireside lunch or a walk along the Animas River.

 Polar Express Train Rides continue through Jan.
 1. The Cascade Canyon Winter Train runs through early May.
 The Durango Depot is located at 479 Main Avenue in Durango, Colorado.
-Learn more about schedules and ticket prices for The Polar Express Train Ride and The Cascade Canyon Winter Train on the Durango & Silverton Narrow Gauge Railroad.

 The Polar Express Train Ride at the Colorado Railroad Museum in Golden, Colorado